-- For guidance on eligible and in-kind expenditure, refer to appendix A. - For guidance on ineligible expenditure, refer to appendix B.
+- For guidance on eligible expenditure, refer to appendix A. - For guidance on ineligible expenditure, refer to appendix B.

 We may update the guidelines on eligible and ineligible expenditure from time to time.
 If your application is successful, the version in place when you submitted your application applies to your project.